Joystream/joystream/meetings/rome/README.md

 ##### As a node operator I should be able to:
 - (Stake) Configure and enter storage role entirely from the command line, in an interactive process, where only essential secret keys are required on the node running the storage node software.
-- (Unstake) leave the role easily without loosing access to staked (stash) keys
+- (Unstake) leave the role easily without losing access to staked (stash) keys
 - Re-enter the role after unstaking without overwriting old staking keys
 - Get status of my node:
   - Sync status, IPNS publishing status.
 Total storage consumed...
 - Get usage stats:
    - number of objects served/uploaded, total data transferred
 - Check if there is a version update available
-- Enter a test mode - non operational mode for testing setup and configuration
+- Enter a test mode - non-operational mode for testing setup and configuration
 - Configure a remote IPFS node to use
 - Configure a remote endpoint as joystream full node
 - Gracefully shutdown node

 ##### The node itself should:
-- Not enter operational status until chain is fully synced
+- Not enter operational status until the chain is fully synced
 - Synchronize data objects over IPFS from other storage providers
 - Provide a REST API for receiving new data objects from publishers, and accepting transfers to distributors nodes
 - Provide a REST API for service resolution